PI-H2T: Enhancing Long-Tailed Visual Recognition with Permutation-Invariant and Head-to-Tail Feature Fusion: Concluding Remarks

 Severe imbalance in long-tailed data leads to two major challenges in visual recognition: a deformed representation space and a biased classifier.
 In this paper, we propose a general approach to enhance existing methods and address these issues, introducing permutation-invariant and head-to-tail feature fusion (PI-H2T).
 First, PI-H2T re-extracts representative features through permutation-invariant representation fusion (PIF) to improve representation quality.
 Next, it re-trains the classifier by grafting partial semantics from head to tail classes, calibrating the biased classifier through head-to-tail fusion (H2TF).
-This method introduces minimal learnable parameters and adds negligible computational overhead, while maintaining the backbone structure.
+This method introduces \redtext{only two additional learnable parameters, resulting in negligible computational and memory overhead}, while maintaining the backbone structure.
 As a result, PI-H2T is adaptable and compatible with a wide range of existing techniques, making integration seamless.
 Extensive experiments demonstrate that PI-H2T improves upon state-of-the-art methods.
 Moreover, we apply it to a multi-head self-attention backbone, which also yields significant performance gains.

-\normalem \begin{IEEEbiography}[{ }]{Mengke Li} received the B.S. degree in Communication Engineering from Southwest University, Chongqing, China, in 2015, the M.S. degree in electronic engineering from Xidian University, Xi’an, China, in 2018, and the Ph.D. degree from the Department of Computer Science, Hong Kong Baptist University, Hong Kong SAR, China, under the supervision of Prof. Yiu-ming Cheung, in 2022.
-She is currently an Assistant Professor with College of Computer Science and Software Engineering, Shenzhen University, Shenzhen, China.
-Her current research interests include imbalanced data learning, long-tail learning and pattern recognition. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Zhikai Hu} received his B.S. degree in Computer Science from China Jiliang University, Hangzhou, China, in 2015, and the M.S. degree in computer science from Huaqiao University, Xiamen, China, in 2019.
-He is currently pursuing the Ph.D. degree with the Department of Computer Science, Hong Kong Baptist University, Hong Kong SAR, China, under the supervision of Prof. Yiu-ming Cheung.
-His present research interests include information retrieval, pattern recognition and data mining. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Yang Lu} received the B.Sc. and M.Sc. degrees in Software Engineering from the University of Macau, Macau, China, in 2012 and 2014, respectively, and the Ph.D. degree in computer science from Hong Kong Baptist University, Hong Kong, China, in 2019.
-He is currently an Assistant Professor with the Department of Computer Science, School of Informatics, Xiamen University, Xiamen, China.
-His current research interests include deep learning, federated learning, long-tail learning, and meta-learning. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Weichao Lan} received her B.S. degree in Electronics and Information Engineering from Sichuan University, Chengdu, China, in 2019, and the Ph.D degree in computer science from Hong Kong Baptist University, Hong Kong SAR, China, under the supervision of Prof. Yiu-ming Cheung, in 2024.
-Her present research interests include network compression and acceleration, and lightweight models. \end{IEEEbiography}